Announcing New President of LOGISTEC Environmental and SANEXEN: Kevin Bourbonnais

 Over nearly three decades, Kevin Bourbonnais has built an impressive track record of strategic, operational and commercial accomplishments.
 Kevin was the President and Chief Executive Officer at Gulf Stream Marine, Inc. from August 2013 to 2018.
 As part of the acquisition of Gulf Stream Marine, Inc. by LOGISTEC in March 2018, Kevin joined the management team as Vice-President, LOGISTEC Stevedoring U.S.A.
 Inc.

 "After a rigorous and wide-ranging selection process, the Board of Directors of LOGISTEC and I are delighted to appoint Kevin to the role of President of LOGISTEC Environmental and SANEXEN.
 Kevin has proven to be a successful and trusted leader and brings to this position a strong reputation for developing people and inspiring teams.
-There is enormous opportunity for SANEXEN that lies ahead, and we couldn't be happier with Kevin joining this incredible team and leading the next chapter," said Madeleine Paquin, President and CEO of LOGISTEC and Chairman of SANEXEN.
+There is enormous opportunity for SANEXEN that lies ahead, and we couldn't be happier with Kevin joining this incredible team and leading the next chapter," said Madeleine Paquin, President and CEO of LOGISTEC.

 "Kevin Bourbonnais is the right leader for SANEXEN," reinforced Jean-Claude Dugas, LOGISTEC's Chief Financial Officer.
 "Kevin's vision, unrelentless drive and performance focus, combined with his business development skills will help SANEXEN strengthen its customer relationships, develop new markets and expand its presence in North America."